vypxl/tx8/README.md

 # TX8

 **WIP** The assembler as well as the bytecode interpreter should work as of now.
 I will create unit tests for both and add a few stdlib functions next.
+The api and binary format is not yet finalized, expect changes all over the place.
+As I am writing the tests, I will be modifying / augmenting the spec to correctly handle all features.

 ## About